Brad Tolinski: Career

 Tolinski was also the editorial director of Future US’s music division, which includes Guitar Aficionado and Revolver.
 He was heavily involved in the launch of Revolver in the spring of 2000, when it was launched as a general interest rock magazine.
 After that was discontinued by then-owner Harris Publications, Tolinski decided to turn Revolver into a heavy metal magazine.

 Tom Beaujour, Greg Di Benedetto, and Tolinski were deeply involved in creating Guitar Aficionado.
 He says, “[We] noticed that as players matured, their tastes in music and how they viewed the instrument changed.
 Guitar Aficionado is just a reflection of that.
 It’s not necessarily ‘high-end.’
 You don't have to be a millionaire to be interested in travel, food, fashion or beautiful guitars.”

 In 2012 Guitar World, Guitar Aficionado and Revolver magazines were purchased by NewBay Media.
 This publishing company also holds several other U.S. music titles, including Guitar Player, Bass Player, Electronic Musician, Keyboard Magazine, Mix Magazine, and more.
 Shortly after this transition, Tolinski was named editorial director of the music group.
 He continued as editor in chief of Guitar World.

 In April 2015 he left Guitar World and took on the position of editorial director of special projects for Harris Publications.
 Directing a team of editors, he was responsible for producing a wide variety of titles on diverse subjects such as The History of the PC, The 70's, Pink Floyd, The Heart, and many others.

 After the closing of Harris Publications in April 2016, Tolinski moved to AMG Parade as the editorial director of special projects, continuing to produce and edit titles including those focusing on The Grateful Dead, Star Trek, and many others on a wide variety of topics.

+He later became the editor of Cannabliss, a magazine focusing on health, wellness and cannabis published by Centennial Media.